Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ## AlmaLinux vs Debian on Water-Ice MD and Ab-initio Siesta Codes

-We have tested the linux operating system, AlmaLinux-9 and Debian-12.
+We have tested the linux operating systems, AlmaLinux-9 and Debian-12.
 They run well in normal operations, but some errors in AlmaLinux while Debian is success as shown below.